4.1.8 Care percentage decisions

 The assessment is amended from 1 August to use the objection decision percentages (Harry 36% and Mia 64%) to replace the original care percentage decision.

 The Registrar must provide written notice of a decision to make, or to not make a determination, under CSRC Act section 87AA(2) to the persons affected by the decision (CSRC Act section 87AA(3)).
-A person dissatisfied with the Registrar's decision may apply to the AAT for an AAT first review of that decision (CSRC Act section 89, item 3).
+A person dissatisfied with the Registrar's decision may apply to the ART for review of that decision (CSRC Act section 89(1) item 3).

-Date of effect for child support purposes of Secretary review under FTB legislation of care percentage decision
+Date of effect for child support purposes of Secretary review under family assistance legislation of care percentage decision

 If the application for FTB review was made more than 28 days after a person received notification of the care percentage decision (90 days for a person in a reciprocating jurisdiction), then the review decision will apply from the date of the application for the review (CSRC Act section 110Y(2)(b)).
 If the Secretary initiated the review of the decision, the review decision will apply from the date of the review decision (CSRC Act section 110Y(2)(a)).